A Successful Transition to Canada and University Life

 On-Campus Housing (Residence)

 At Carleton, a double traditional room is guaranteed to all new first-year students entering directly from high school, provided you receive an offer of admission on or before May 15, 2018, and accept your offer of admission, accept the residence offer and pay the deposit by the deadline in early June to confirm your space.
 If you do not qualify for a guaranteed space in residence you can still apply to live on campus.
 A lottery draw is used for all other residence applications.

-First-year international undergraduate students who are attending the International Student Orientation (registration is required) are be eligible for an early move-in date.
-Students must be arriving in the Fall term, have accepted their offer and paid all relevant financial deposits.
-After you have accepted a room assignment in residence, you will be contacted by email with further details including additional costs if applicable.
+First-year international undergraduate students who are attending the International Student Orientation are be eligible for an early move-in date.
+Students must be arriving in the Fall term, have accepted their offer and paid all relevant financial deposits and complete their orientation registration by the early August deadline to be considered.
+Note taht additional costs apply for early move-in.

 If you are planning to live off-campus, Carleton’s Housing and Residence Life office, provides a list of resources on their website including advice and cautions when looking for a place to rent and maps and locations of the city’s various neighborhoods.
-They have also partnered with Places4Students.com – the Off-Campus Housing website that specializes in providing students with the highest quality rental property listing service possible.
+They have also partnered with Places4Students.com – the Off-Campus Housing website that specializes in providing students with high quality rental property listing information.
 If you encounter conflicts during your tenancy, the office of Ombuds Services at Carleton may be able to assist you in finding a solution.

 Register for an iStart International Student Orientation Session!